abdul-basit-ai/RESUME_Abdul_Basit/docs/index.md

 ### AI Based Plant Monitoring System For Identification of Diseases Using Cable Driven Parallel Robot.
 (Funded)
 - Extracted and pre-processed the dataset of various plant diseases.
-- Studied and Implemented 5 different CNN Architectures including (ResNet50, VGG16, VGG19, MobileNet V1 and V2)
+- Studied and Implemented 5 different CNN Architectures including (ResNet50, VGG16, VGG19, MobileNet V1 & V2)
-- Did comparitive analysis and deployed these models on our device (Raspberry Pi) for real time detection using TF-lite.
+- Did comparitive analysis and deployed these models on (Raspberry Pi) for real time detection using TF-lite.
 - Integrated our AI system on the end-effector of our robot and upgraded the robot control's from fixed point to operatable using Xbox-Joyystick using python's library.

 ## Personal Projects
+**Implemented original Transformer paper from Scratch using Pytorch for translation task (FR-ENG)** **Implemented VIT-Vision Transformer from Scratch using Pytorch on CIFAR10 dataset** **Fine-tuned(Instruction based) Mistral-7B using Q-LoRA on Alpaca Dataset released by Stanford** **Developed a Multimodal RAG System (ColSmolVLM & SmolVLM) for document intelligence**

 ## Technical Skills